 Redis Enterprise Software supports Lightweight Directory Access Protocol (LDAP) authentication and authorization through its role-based access controls (RBAC).
-You can use LDAP to authorize access to the admin console and to control database access.
+You can use LDAP to authorize access to the Cluster Manager UI and to control database access.

-You can configure LDAP roles using the Redis Enterprise admin console or REST API.
+You can configure LDAP roles using the Redis Enterprise Cluster Manager UI or REST API.